-75. Refugee repatriation likewise continued the off-season trend with a mere 20 persons crossing the borders during the month.
-Still, UNHCR reported that 31,789 persons had returned in organized and assisted movements so far in 2009.
-By the close of the thirty-fourth week of the year, the cumulative total for organized and assisted refugee repatriation had climbed to 171,154 persons.
-With a comparable number in spontaneous movements from the neighbouring countries, the grand total for all refugee returns since the signing of the CPA in 2005 reached 327,984.
-(08/09)
+60. With regard to refugee returns, UNHCR reported that a total of 4,727 refugees had been repatriated during April 2009, accumulating the annual figure for organized and assisted repatriation so far in 2009 to 22,224 persons.
+By the close of the sixteenth week of the year, the cumulative total for organized and assisted refugee repatriation had risen to 161,589 individuals.
+This brought the grand total for refugee returns since the signing of the CPA in 2005, including spontaneous repatriation, to 318,419.